dannyweiland/Technical-Assessment-Project/README.md

 ## Part 2: SQL and Data Wrangling
 In this part of the technical assesment I was tasked with executing a few SQL queries that required the use of concepts like subqueries and joins.
 I then leveraged Python to add an additional "Work-days" calculation that I was required to use later on in the analysis.

+You can check out the SQL portion of the assessment and my data-processing techniques within part 2 of the [TechnicalAssessment](TechnicalAssessment.ipynb) file.